Connecting your email account

 1. Add API permissions In the left sidebar, click "API permissions."
 Click "Add a permission" → "Microsoft Graph" → "Delegated permissions."
 Search for and add: Mail.Send, Mail.ReadWrite, offline_access.
 Click "Grant admin consent" if the button is available — that's fine if it's not, depending on your account type.

 2. Enter credentials in JobDex Open JobDex and go to Settings → Email Integration.
 Click "Configure Outlook Credentials."
-Enter your Client ID and Client Secret and save.
+Enter your Client ID and save.

 3. Connect your account Click "Connect Outlook Account."
 Your browser will open with a Microsoft sign-in.
 Sign in and grant permissions.
 JobDex will confirm the connection.